 Seafood Newburg (Lobster, Scallops, and Shrimp in Sherry Cream Sauce)

 While Lobster Newburg was first served New York City’s Delmonico’s restaurant in 1876, Boston’s Union Oyster House does a first-rate job with the dish, incorporating not just lobster, but scallops, shrimp, and a vol-au-vent, a puff-pastry shell filled with creamy Newburg sauce.
+This recipe first appeared in our December 2014 issue with the story Boston Uncommon.

 - Kosher salt, to taste